raganwald-deprecated/homoiconic/2012/09/actually-YOU-dont-understand-lexical-scope.md

 ```

 It works just like it does in both JavaScript and in Lisp.
 Thank you, CoffeeScript has lexical scope, and CoffeeScript's devs understand lexical scope.
 So what about adding `var` to CoffeeScript?
 Wouldn't that indicate they understand how to make lexical scope even more wonderful that function parameters make it?

+> A parameter to a function is its own thing even if the function is nested inside another function with a parameter that has the same name.

 No. And wanting that indicates that you (I am speaking to the CoffeeScript haters) don't understand lexical scope.
 [Editor's note: Another possibility is that they forget what it is like to learn a new programming language--Reg Braithwaite].